-Resolved further, That the Board adopts the current recommendation for 30 percent green/natural space on campuses as the minimum standard for all District schools and directs the Superintendent to develop a plan within 15090 days to ensure at least 30 percent of the existing hard-surface schoolyard is converted into safe and sustainable green space at all schools meet the 30 percent standard by 20352, to the extent feasible based on the physical constraints of individual campuses.
+Resolved further, That the Board adopts the current recommendation for 30 percent green/natural space on campuses as the minimum standard for all District schools and directs the Superintendent to develop a plan within 150 days to ensure at least 30 percent of the existing hard-surface schoolyard is converted into safe and sustainable green space at all schools by 2035, to the extent feasible based on the physical constraints of individual campuses.
 The plan must:

-- Include an analysis of how current and planned bond projects will help meet this standard, - Prioritize schools with the lowest green spaces/access to green spaces as determined by the District's 2022 Greening Index and in communities most affected by extreme heat and climate change, leveraging tools such as CalEnviroScreen and the Climate and Economic Justice Screening Tool, - Prioritize efforts in Early Education Centers, Primary Centers, and Elementary Schools, where the need for green spaces is highest, and outdoor play is an essential feature of the instructional program, with a special focus on the elementary schools with 10 percent or less in green space. - Be developed in collaboration with environmental experts, community-based partners, educators, students, and families, and include future opportunities for community input as specific site plans are put together to leverage stakeholder voice, promote environmental stewardship, and create learning opportunities for students and families, - Include a staffing plan to ensure adequate maintenance of green spaces by District staff, - Identify metrics and accessible ways to track progress towards greening goals, including heat reduction/shade, drought-tolerant planting, stormwater capture, and square footage of soft surfaces and planting on greened schoolyards, and - Seek to address challenges in realizing greening projects, including barriers that pose additional burdens in terms of costs and time; and - Include a strategy for ensuring that all elementary schools with 10 percent or less in green space reach the minimum standard by no later than 2027;
+- Include an analysis of how current and planned bond projects will help meet this standard, - Prioritize schools with the lowest green spaces/access to green spaces as determined by the District's 2022 Greening Index and in communities most affected by extreme heat and climate change, leveraging tools such as CalEnviroScreen and the Climate and Economic Justice Screening Tool, - Prioritize efforts in Early Education Centers, Primary Centers, and Elementary Schools, where the need for green spaces is highest, and outdoor play is an essential feature of the instructional program, with a special focus on the elementary schools with 10 percent or less in green space, - Be developed in collaboration with environmental experts, community-based partners, educators, students, and families, and include future opportunities for community input as specific site plans are put together to leverage stakeholder voice, promote environmental stewardship, and create learning opportunities for students and families, - Include a staffing plan to ensure adequate maintenance of green spaces by District staff, - Identify metrics and accessible ways to track progress towards greening goals, including heat reduction/shade, drought-tolerant planting, stormwater capture, and square footage of soft surfaces and planting on greened schoolyards, and - Seek to address challenges in realizing greening projects, including barriers that pose additional burdens in terms of costs and time; and realized, that the funds be prioritized for additional projects that expand students' access to safe and sustainable green spaces at schools with the highest need for outdoor green space according to the Greening Index;

-Resolved further, That the Board directs the Superintendent to identify the necessary funding for greening projects to achieve the aforementioned goals by 20352, including bond dollars, general fund, and grants.
-For example, as new sources of funds become available, financial risk to the Facilities-managed bond program is significantly reduced, and/or significant costs savings are realized, that the funds be prioritized for additional projects that expand students' access to safe and sustainable green spaces at schools with the highest need for outdoor green space according to the Greening Index; establish a separate category in the existing bond program to specifically fund campus greening at a level adequate to achieve the districtwide minimum standard ratio by 2032:
+Resolved further, That the Board directs the Superintendent to identify the necessary funding for greening projects to achieve the aforementioned goals by 2035, including bond dollars, general fund, and grants.
+For example, as new sources of funds become available, financial risk to the Facilities-managed bond program is significantly reduced, and/or significant costs savings are